 Blogs

 The Coorg month of Kakkada starts from mid-July.
-It is the time when the monsoon is at its peak in Kodagu district (Coorg) in Karnataka.
+It is the time when the monsoon is at its peak.
 To fortify themselves from the harsh monsoon, certain foods are preferred.
 They include, mudre kanni (horse gram gravy), kembu kari, a curry made from colocasia leaf, and baimbale (bamboo shoot) curry.

 Among all the dishes, partaking of Kakkada Koli or chicken tops the menu.
 The chicken should be the home-grown naati variety which tastes the best in this season.